Myles Straw Player Props: Guardians vs. Mariners

 |Games w/1+ RBI

-- The Mariners pitching staff ranked 12th in the league last season with a collective 8.7 strikeouts per nine innings.
+- The Mariners pitching staff ranks 22nd in MLB with a collective 8.2 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.